uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

  0.8112046184837071
  0.7511667468611821
 ```
 We see that the average accuracy of our initial decision tree is 78.6%.
-To increase the accuracy, we then ran our independent and dependent variables through another build tree function but now using the default sub_features that we used in our "accuracyy" function from earlier.
+To increase the accuracy, we ran our independent and dependent variables through another build tree function but now use the default sub_features we used in our "accuracy" function from earlier.
 We then take this new decision tree and run it through the "apply_tree" function to create a new vector of our dependent variables.
 Which we then can use to compare to our initial dependent variables vector.
-Then we can check the accuracy of this with our new dependent variable vector compared to our original and we see that we now have an average accuracy of 90.9%
+Then we can check the accuracy of this with our new dependent variable vector compared to our original, and we see that we now have an average accuracy of 90.9%

 ```julia
 new_init_tree = build_tree(dependent, independent, n_subfeatures, max_depth, min_samples_leaf, min_samples_split, min_purity_increase; rng = seed)